felipetovarhenao/bell-tutorials/public/markdown/03_variables.md

 ## Variables and Default Values

 In _bell_, variables are assumed to have a value before they are used.
 However, unlike many other programming languages, _bell_ does not raise an error if a variable is used without having been assigned a value.
-Instead, the variable is automatically treated as having a default value of `null`.
+Instead, the variable is automatically treated as having a default value of `null` (stay tuned to learn what `null` means).

 ### Example: